emilijus-sileikis/WokeVillage/doc/se/Technical_specification.md

 ## **System context:**

-Our plugins environment mainly consists of three entities.
+Our plugins environment mainly consists of four entities.

-*Users* – the users are the most significant part of the project.
-Our plugin is designed to communicate with the user via the ‘’Minecraft’’ in game chat and the NPC menu.
-Spawning in the NPC requires using the spawn command, which is typed into the game chat.
-In addition, in order to interact with the NPC, the user will have to use the inventorylike menu, which appears once you right click on the NPC.
+*Admin* – the administrators are the most significant part of every "Minecraft" server.
+Spawning in the NPC requires using the spawn command, which is typed into the game chat and can only be accessed by an administrator.
+In addition, they can also remove the NPCs by using the remove or removeAll commands.

-*Data.yml* – this is our main data storage for now, however, later on we are planning to use SQLite for out data storage.
+*Database* – Our main data storage is .yml file for now, however, later on we are planning to use SQLite for our data storage.
 This data file saves all the necessary data, which is required in order to save the NPC and to reload it back into the server.
 This data includes the NPCs location, UUID, skin, signature, etc.

-*Paper.jar* – this is the game server, which our plugin depends on.
+*PaperMC Server* – this is the game server, which our plugin depends on.
 The game server launches the plugin and has all the necessary dependencies in order for the plugin to function as well.
 These dependencies include: *io.papermc:paper-api, org.bukkit, org.spigot and *net.minecraft.server.*

+*Commands* - these are the commands mentioned in the Admin section.
+They can be used in order to create the NPCs or to remove them from the world.
+These commands also have some additional flags like: -l (location), -r (role), -p (personality) and -n (name) which are all required in order to create the NPC in a certain location, with a certain name and etc.

 ![Illustration of System Context](../pictures/SystemContext.png) *Figure 1 System Context*